Kejriwal can't escape sin of disrespecting people's faith: Gajendra Shekhawat on Yamuna pollution | Law-Order

 - India

-BJP leader and Union Jal Shakti Minister Gajendra Singh Shekhawat on Tuesday hit out at Delhi Chief Minister Arvind Kejriwal over the pollution in the Yamuna river and said he cannot escape the ''sin of disrespecting the faith of the people''.
+BJP leader and Union Jal Shakti Minister Gajendra Singh Shekhawat on Tuesday slammed Delhi Chief Minister Arvind Kejriwal over the pollution in the Yamuna river and said he cannot escape the ''sin of disrespecting the faith of the people''.

+AAP leader Raghav Chadha hit back, accusing the Union minister of being ''interested in making political statements'' on the issue ''rather than bothering to call a meeting between Delhi, Uttar Pradesh and Haryana to understand the real problem and find a solution''.

+''His (Shekhawat's) statement reflects the tendency of the Narendra Modi government to hide their own failures and non-performance by making mere allegations,'' Chadha said.

 Pictures and videos showing devotees offering prayers in the Yamuna on the occasion of Chhath Puja on Monday with toxic foam floating on the surface of the river have triggered a political slugfest between the ruling AAP and the BJP in Delhi.